Health in Afghanistan: HIV

+Influenza

+WHO recently recorded 64,658 cases of influenza and acute respiratory infection (ARI) in Afghanistan, for which the country does have vaccines to fight them.
+COVID-19 has killed over 8,000 Afghans since early 2020.

 Leishmaniasis

-Leishmaniasis is estimated to cause the ninth largest disease burden among infectious diseases worldwide and it is not preventable by vaccination or chemoprophylaxis, but only by personal protective measures preventing bites of infectious arthropod vectors.
-Four Leishmania species are considered endemic in northern Afghanistan, of which Leishmania tropica, L. major, and L. donovani can produce skin lesions while L. donovani and L. infantum visceralize.
-Visceral leishmaniasis infections are often recognised by fever, swelling of the liver and spleen, and anemia.
+Leishmaniasis is estimated to cause the ninth largest disease burden among infectious diseases worldwide.
+It is not preventable by vaccination or chemoprophylaxis, but only by personal protective measures preventing bites of infectious arthropod vectors.
+The disease still exists in Afghanistan.
+Four Leishmania species have been considered endemic in northern Afghanistan, of which Leishmania tropica, L. major, and L. donovani can produce skin lesions while L. donovani and L. infantum visceralize.
+Visceral leishmaniasis (VL) infections are often recognized by fever, swelling of the liver and spleen, and anemia.
 They are known by many local names, of which the most common is probably Kala azar.
 A total of 21 cases of VL acquired in Afghanistan, all in the 1980s according to CDC reporting.

 Leprosy

 Despite anti-leprosy initiatives by Leprosy Control (LEPCO) dating to 1984, leprosy is present in Afghanistan, with 231 cases reported in the 2001-2007 period.
 Just over three-quarters of the cases were the MB-type, with the rest PB-type.
-Leprosy has been reported in the central Hindu Kush mountain area of the country.
-Mainly in the provinces of Bamyan, Ghazni and Balkh.
+Leprosy has been reported mainly in the provinces of Bamyan, Ghazni and Balkh.
+One of the doctors who have been treating leprosy patients was Tetsu Nakamura.

-Malnutrition

-More than half of Afghan girls and boys experience permanent mental and physical damage because they are poorly nourished in the crucial first two years of life.
-High levels of malnutrition in Children is rate of stunting 60.5%, One third of children (33.7%) underweight, Anaemia 50% in children 6–24 months, High iodine deficiency: 72%(school age) and also the high levels of Malnutrition in Women is Iron deficiency: 48.4%, non-pregnant and Iodine deficiency 75%.and high levels of chronic energy deficiency are 20.9% low BMI.

-Supporting the Implementation of Nutrition (and Health)-Specific Interventions through BPHS and EPHS.
-The Ministry of Public Health, World Bank and WFP have been working together for ensuring that mothers are healthy before they become pregnant and throughout pregnancy, promoting appropriate Infant and Young Child Feeding Practices, ensuring that children receive adequate health care to prevent growth faltering resulting from illness and early treatment of acute malnutrition and Promote appropriate hygiene practices.

-Maternal Mortality

-Afghanistan has long been one of the countries that deal with high maternal mortality cases.
-Initially, having one of the highest maternal mortality rates in the world at 1640 per 100,000 in 1980 to 400 per 100,000 in 2013.
+Malaria

+Although malaria is another public health problem in Afghanistan, the number of confirmed cases of people infected with malaria have been decreasing in the last decade.
+WHO has reported 5,591 cases of malaria in 2025.
+Ten people have died from it in 2017 and two in 2024.

+Tuberculosis